Mostafa-AA/NFB_Analysis-Design-Tool/README.md

 #PART3: Design circuit corresponding to output of PART2.

-Soon, PART1 will be ready..... open screenshot png to run the current code open GUI2.py and run it
+Soon, PART1 will be ready..... open screenshot png.
+#to run the current code open GUI2.py and run it